 On completion I will be the first woman to walk the length of the world; first completed by George Meegan in 1982.
 George holds the Guinness record for the: The longest unbroken march of all time.

 Racing the Americans

 The attempt isn’t unchallenged.
-One duo are already a year in.
+One duo have 16 months head start on me.

 I’m gearing to catch up with them but it will be a push!
 Hopefully they say g’day when I do.
 There is one small technicality: we’re not guided by the same goals – but in the name of good spirits we may as well be on the same path!

 1) They’re affiliated with missionaries (or so an article told me) so they stop to give back along their way – their goal is 5 years so I hope I can catch them.

 2) While their trip is unmotorised, they have hitched a few rides, caught ferries and will travel Mexico on bikes.
 This is for both safety and crazy logistics.